Accelerating your C/C++ application on AWS EC2 F2 (FPGA) Instances with Vitis#

 A Makefile is required in order to run hardware emulation for all designs/examples

+needed for completion.
 Prefixing commands with nohup

-and ending them with an &
+and ending them

-insure more reliable execution.
+will insure more reliable execution.

 Once you’ve verified that all required files are present in the current example directory, start the hardware emulation run with the following command: